kunjan-c/baseelassessment_next_app/README.md

 - Contact FORM Submission: Logs the form data (name, email, and message) to the console..

+## Styling
+- CSS module is used for styling

 ## External Services

 - **JSONPlaceholder API**: Used for fetching user data.